 Money ≠ Security

 One night when I was a kid it was late and I couldn’t sleep.
 I heard my parents talking in hushed and worried tones in the kitchen.
 Quietly stealing down the stairs, I sat just out of view and listened to the oh so interesting things they were discussing.
 My dad had just lost his job.
 My mom, a teacher by profession, was staying home to raise my sister and me.
 They were talking about adult things – how would they pay the mortgage, how much did they have left in the checking account, would they still be able to afford the vacation that summer.
 I sat there, a little kid huddled on the step, half asleep, not entirely understanding what they were talking about, but sharing their fears.
 Those fears were repeated quite often when I was growing up; we were middle class, but tenuous middle class.
 We bought our clothes at the half price store, not because we were being frugal, but because we couldn’t afford much else.
-We took advantage of reduced price meals at school.
+We took advantage of reduced-price meals at school.
 A few missed paychecks here or there could spell disaster.

-You’d expect the next paragraph to be about how this was an ever present force in my life, driving me to ever greater feats of frugality and savings.
+You’d expect the next paragraph to be about how this was an ever-present force in my life, driving me to ever greater feats of frugality and savings.
 That it taught me the importance of having a big soft money pillow to land on if anything bad happened.
 It did do that, but it also taught me something far more insidious that I had to fight back against as my wife and I travel this path to independence.

 Precisely what I learned that was so wrong was not that money = security, it was that MORE MONEY = MORE SECURITY!
 The bigger your pile of money to hide behind the more insulated you were against the cold winds of the world.
 If you can just pile up enough bales of cash you can banish danger from your life.

 It turns out that’s wrong.
 Money doesn’t work that way.
 A lack of money can kill.
 It can destroy lives.
 If you haven’t read it, I highly encourage you to pick up a book called $2 a Day.
 It profiles just how bad life in America is for families living in extreme poverty.
 Mothers donating blood plasma to feed their children, children suffering from scurvy for lack of good food, kids ashamed to go to school because their clothes are literally falling off their bodies.
 For them, more money absolutely would equal security.
 It would banish hunger, fear, shame, and disease.
-But I’m not talking to them right now.